Betsy L. Ruff

 Senior Legal Skills Professor

-- University of Florida: Joined Law faculty in 1986 as Lecturer, Legal Drafting.
-Named Legal Skills Professor and Assistant Director, Legal Research & Writing and Appellate Advocacy (1992).
+- University of Florida: Joined Law faculty in 1986 as Lecturer, Legal Drafting; Named Legal Skills Professor and Assistant Director, Legal Research & Writing and Appellate Advocacy in 1992; Senior Legal Skills Professor, 2005.

-- Professional Affiliations: Phi Beta Kappa, American Bar Association, Legal Writing Institute, The Florida Bar.
+- Professional Affiliations: Phi Beta Kappa, American Bar Association, Legal Writing Institute, The Florida Bar, Eighth Judicial Bar Association.

 Legal Research & Writing (2 credits) - LAW 5792